-Keynote Speaker: Dr. Vera Feuer, Medical Director, Child and Adolescent Psychiatry at Northwell Health will be delivering a keynote address on Stress First Aid, providing valuable insights into managing stress and fostering mental well-being.
+Thank you to our keynote speaker Dr. Vera Feuer, Medical Director, Child and Adolescent Psychiatry at Northwell Health who spoke about Stress First Aid, providing valuable insights into managing stress and fostering mental well-being.

 Medical Director, Child and Adolescent Psychiatry, Northwell